guillotinaweb/ngx-schema-form/README.md

 ```

 ## Creating a custom widget
-Angular2 schema form allows you to create your own widget.
+Ngx schema form allows you to create your own widget.

 Note: Currently this feature is not completely defined and the API might change.